UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 24 2019-10-01 07:13:00  Morning Ride  Ride  1756       NaN  A little tired today but good weather
 ```

-Here, we see the 3 rows of our dataframe that contain null values.

-If we wanted to filter all the rows that contain null values and not
-just in the `Distance` column, we can use the verb `.any()`

 ``` python
 cycling[cycling.isnull().any(axis=1)]
 ```